david90/skygear-doc/content/ios/record.md

     }
 }];
 ```

-We constructed a `SKYQuery` to search for `todo` records.
-There are no additional
+- Construct a `SKYQuery` to search for `todo` records.
+If there is no additional
-criteria needed so we put the predicate to `nil`.
-Then we assigned a
+criterion, you may set the predicate to `nil`.

-`NSSortDescription` to ask Skygear Server to sort the `todo` records by `order` field
+- Then assign an `NSSortDescription` to ask the Skygear Server to sort the `todo` records by `order` field ascendingly.
-ascendingly.

-`SKYQuery` utilizes `NSPredicate` to apply filtering on query results.
+`SKYQuery` utilizes `NSPredicate` to apply filter on the query results.
 For
-an overview of features support, please refer to the
+an overview of supported operations, please refer to the
 [Query Guide]({{< relref "query.md" >}}).